Back to All Events

 [PT]

-O maestro Pedro Carneiro dirige o Sond'Ar-te Electric Ensemble, num concerto em que ouviremos obras dos compositores portugueses Patrícia Sucena de Almeida e Rui Penha.
-Mas viajamos também para leste, com obras de criadores da Polónia, Rússia e Letónia: To bee or not to bee?, uma peça de uma compositora que é também bióloga, Agata Zemla.
-Bagatelle, para oito instrumentistas (com percussão e contrabaixo) do compositor russo Dmitri Kourliandski.
-Turning the wheel, do premiado compositor letão Krists Auznieks.
-E ainda uma peça recente da estoniana Tatjana Kozlova Johannes, Just Air, para ensemble e piano.
+O maestro Pedro Carneiro dirige o incrível Sond'Ar-te Electric Ensemble, num concerto em que ouviremos obras dos compositores portugueses Patrícia Sucena de Almeida e Rui Penha.
+Mas viajamos também para leste, com obras de criadores da Polónia, Rússia, Letónia e Estónia: To bee or not to bee?, uma peça de uma compositora que é também bióloga, Agata Zemla.
+Turning the wheel, do premiado compositor letão Krists Auznieks, uma peça recente da estoniana Tatjana Kozlova Johannes, Just Air, para ensemble e piano e ainda Bagatelle nº5, para seis instrumentistas do compositor russo Dmitri Kourliandski, exilado em Paris em contestação do regime de Putin.

 with the support of